Ornithonyssus bacoti: Diagnosis

 The bites tend to be grouped together due to the piecemeal feeding behavior of these mites.
 They can occur anywhere on the body though commonly on the neck, head, extremities, abdomen and chest.
 The papules are generally 1 to 4 mm in diameter and sometimes vesicles appear.
 The symptoms of this disease are common or at least mistakable for many things that should be checked for as well in differential diagnosis such as prurigo simplex, allergies, mosquito or other insect bites, bacterial folliculitis, dermatitis herpetiformis, scabies, and pediculosis.
 Identification of the mite itself is required for definitive diagnosis.
-This can be collected by laying cellophane tape or "Sticky cards" (cardboard cards with a glue surface) in the area believed to be infested with the mite.
+This can be collected by laying cellophane tape or "sticky cards" (cardboard cards with a glue surface) in the area believed to be infested with the mite.

 A biopsy of the lesions only shows superficial and mid-dermal perivascular infiltrates and occasionally eosinophils.
 This method is so nonspecific as to be inconclusive in diagnosis.

 Treatment

 Treatment of rat mite dermatitis is on a symptomatic basis.
 Generally, an oral antihistamine, a topical corticosteroid, gamma benzene hexachloride, benzyl benzoate, or crotamiton is used to provide relief.
 Some patients however require no treatment.
 Bug sprays containing DEET can help prevent bites during an active infestation.
 To effectively rid the patient of dermatitis thorough eradication of the mite from pets and their environment is crucial.
-Acarides for the environment might be hydrocyanic acid, chlorophenothane (DDT), chlordane, permethrin, pyriproxyfen, or lindane.
+Acaricides for the environment might be hydrocyanic acid, chlorophenothane (DDT), chlordane, permethrin, pyriproxyfen, or lindane.
 Pet rats are a natural host for mites, but other small mammals kept as pets (mice, hamsters, rabbits, guinea pigs, etc.) may also suffer infestation.
 To rid pets of the mite, selamectin is generally used in the form of Revolution, Stronghold or Pfizer.
 Extermination of rats and other wild rodents which are common hosts is also key.
 Several weeks are needed to be sure that a proper eradication of these mites is complete because the mites are not only found mostly in the environment of the host instead of on the host itself, but also have been found to survive up to 63 days without a blood meal.